SG-1031/SG-1031/README.md

 **Technical Proficiencies:**
 - 13+ years in IT: repair, configuration, and troubleshooting of computers, networks, CCTV, and attendance devices
 - Basic electrical maintenance (home circuits)
-- Licensed to operate motorcycles and cars
+- Licensed to operate motorcycles and cars (light Vehicles)

 **Interests:**
 - Strong passion for cybersecurity and digital defense